addyosmani/backbone-fundamentals/backbone-fundamentals.md

 If you’re writing an application where much of the heavy lifting for view rendering and data manipulation will be occurring in the browser, you may find a JavaScript MV* framework useful.
 Examples of applications that fall into this category are GMail and Google Docs.

-These types of applications typically download a single payload containing all the scripts, stylesheets and markup users need for common tasks and then perform a lot of additional behavior in the background.
-For instance, it’s trivial to switch between reading an email or document to writing one and a new page is never requested from the server.
+These types of applications typically download a single payload containing all the scripts, stylesheets, and markup users need for common tasks and then perform a lot of additional behavior in the background.
+For instance, it’s trivial to switch between reading an email or document to writing one without sending a new page request to the server.

 If, however, you’re building an application that still relies on the server for most of the heavy-lifting of page/view rendering and you’re just using a little JavaScript or jQuery to make things more interactive, an MV* framework may be overkill.
 There certainly are complex Web applications where the partial rendering of views can be coupled with a single-page application effectively, but for everything else, you may find yourself better sticking to a simpler setup.